NigelEarle/AWS-CSA-Notes-2018/Databases/README.md

 - Start with 10G, Scles in 10G increments to 64 TB (Storage Autoscaling)
 - Compute resource can scale up to 32vCPUs and 244G of Memory.
 - 2 copies of your data is contained in each availability zone, with minimum of 3 AZ -> 6 copies of your data!
 Highly redundant
+- Designed to transparently handle the loss of up to 2 copies of data withou affecting database write availability and up to 3 copies without affecting read availability.
 - Aurora storage is also self-healing.
 Data blocks and disks are continuously scanned for errors and repaird automatically.

 ### Aurora Replicas